 Here’s how the concepts differ across different parameters:

 - Continuous deployment automates the deployment process for rapid deployment of changes.
 Continuous delivery keeps code in an easily deployable state, so upcoming features and changes can be quickly and reliably released.

 - Process: Continuous deployment takes validated features from the staging environment and deploys them into the production environment – whenever they are ready for release.
 On the other hand, continuous deployment runs a progressive set of test suites against every build, enabling teams to move bug-free software to a production-like environment.

-- Approvals: In continuous deployment, no approvals are needed since changes are released to production automatically.
-In continuous delivery, although every change that is pushed to the main repository is ready to be shipped, it still requires human approval.
+- Approvals: Continuous deployment negates the need for approvals because changes are automatically released to production.
+In continuous delivery, even though every change pushed to the main repository is ready to ship, it still requires human approval.

-- Human involvement: While continuous deployment requires no human intervention, in continuous delivery, tests have to be performed manually to ensure the release of high-quality, bug-free software and code has to be deployed manually to the production environment.
+- Human involvement: While continuous deployment requires no human intervention, in continuous delivery, tests have to be performed manually to ensure the release of high-quality, bug-free software and code has to be uploaded to the production environment.

-- Benefits: Continuous deployment delivers benefits across faster development, and low-risk releases.
-Since issues are quickly and easily fixed, it helps reduce lead time while ensuring a continuous stream of improvements.
-On the other hand, continuous delivery reduces development complexity, enabling teams to always have ready-to-deploy code for reliable and faster releases.
-Through shorter feedback loops and faster iterations, it also allows for improved product quality – and thus better user satisfaction.
+Benefits: Continuous deployment delivers benefits across faster development and low-risk releases.
+Since issues are quickly and easily fixed, it helps reduce lead time while ensuring a steady stream of improvements.
+On the other hand, continuous delivery reduces development complexity, enabling teams to have ready-to-deploy code for reliable and rapid releases.
+Through shorter feedback loops and faster iterations, it allows for improved product quality – and better user satisfaction.